Ruben-MR/Quadrotor_3D_planning_control/README.md

 ## How to download and test

 Please, in order not to encounter any trouble while running the files, clone the repository to a folder and use pyCharm.
-Notice that using a different IDE may require modifications to the import files.
+Notice that using a different IDE may require modifications to the import statements.
 Additionally, FORCESPRO needs to be installed in the device and the current libraries with respective versions need to be installed (in a virtual environment is enough):